-In a few words, Spiral Model can be characterized by repeatedly iterating a set of elemental development processes and eliminating risk, so it is actively being reduced.
+In a few words, Spiral Model of software development can be characterized by repeatedly iterating a set of elemental development processes and eliminating risk, so it is actively being reduced.

 To understand how you can get your goals using Spiral Model, let’s take a look at this diagram:

-As you can see, Spiral Model consists of four main software development life cycle phases.
-The whole development process repeatedly passes trough these stages.
+As you can see, the Spiral Model consists of four main software development life cycle phases.
+The whole development process repeatedly passes through these stages.
 Each iteration is called Spiral.

 Develop, Verify Next Level Product, or Engineering Phase.

 This is when the planned product is developed along with further testing.
-During the first spiral, when the overall requirements are not so clear, so-called Proof Of Concept (POF) is created to get the customer’s feedback.
-Later, in subsequent spirals, working version of a product called build can be developed and sent to the client to get a new, more detailed, feedback.
-Such approach allows to achieve higher clarity on requirements.
+During the first spiral, when the overall requirements are not so clear, the so-called Proof Of Concept (POF) is created to get the customer’s feedback.
+Later, in subsequent spirals, a working version of a product called build can be developed and sent to the client to get new, more detailed, feedback.
+Such an approach allows achieving higher clarity on requirements.

 Plan Next Phases, or Evaluation Phase.

 This phase allows evaluating the output of the project to date before the project continues to the next spiral.